Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 The Hawaiian coffee harvest begins in late August and runs through late January, with each tree harvested several times each season.

-At the time of writing, there are over 650 coffee farms in the Kona growing region of the Big Island, clustered along approximately 20 miles of road of the Hualalai and Mauna Loa slopes.
+At the time of writing, there are over 650 coffee farms in the Kona growing region of the Big Island, clustered along approximately 20 miles of road on the Hualalai and Mauna Loa slopes.

 Many of these Big Island coffee farms sell their coffee cherries to Kona coffee producers, but as of late, there has been a growing trend of direct-to-consumer sales, and now there are over 100 private-label Kona coffee companies.